Glorp/Elmbdas/README.md

 Instrucktiens
 -------------

-Lambdathings that behaves mildly like [the ones for Sublime](https://github.com/Glorp/SublimeLambdas), but run in the browser because Elm is a language from the future.
+Lambdathing that behaves mildly like [the ones for Sublime](https://github.com/Glorp/SublimeLambdas), but run in the browser because Elm is a language from the future.

 Type things in input field.
 You're allowed to use `\` instead of `λ` if you wanna.